 This section describes how to declare HTML elements in templates.

-An HTML element is declared by specifying its tag name as the type
+An HTML element is declared by specifying its tag name as the type property

 of the node: